Green peafowl: Behaviour and ecology

-Threats and conservation
+Threats

-Due to hunting; especially poaching, and a reduction in extent and quality of habitat, the green peafowl is evaluated as endangered on the IUCN Red List of Threatened Species.
-It is listed on Appendix II of CITES.
-The world population has declined rapidly and the species no longer occurs in many areas of its past distribution.
-The last strongholds for the species are in protected areas such as Huai Kha Khaeng Wildlife Sanctuary in Thailand, Cat Tien National Park in Vietnam and Baluran National Park, Ujung Kulon National Park in Java, Indonesia.
+Due to hunting, especially poaching, and a reduction in extent and quality of habitat, the green peafowl is evaluated as endangered on the IUCN Red List of Threatened Species.
+The world population has declined rapidly, and the species no longer occurs in many areas of its past distribution.
 The population in the wild was estimated to be about 5,000 to 10,000 individuals around 1995.
-In Cambodia, Keo Seima Wildlife Sanctuary was shown to hold a significant and increasing population of around 745 individuals in 2020.

 Although there is no natural range overlap with the Indian peafowl, hybridisation is still a threat where the Indian peafowl is introduced as they produce fertile hybrids.
 In captivity hybrids are called "Spalding" peafowl and are used by breeders to create different breeds.
 Through backcrossing some hybrids become almost indistinguishable from pure green peafowl.

+Conservation

+The green peafowl is listed on Appendix II of CITES.
+The last strongholds are in protected areas such as Huai Kha Khaeng Wildlife Sanctuary in Thailand, Cat Tien National Park in Vietnam and Baluran National Park, Ujung Kulon National Park in Java, Indonesia.

-In 2005, it was reported that successful reintroductions were being made in Malaysia by the World Pheasant Association.
+In 2005, the World Pheasant Association reportedly conducted reintroductions in Malaysia.
 Genetic research allegedly proved that the Javan and Malay peafowl are genetically identical, and the subspecies muticus was introduced based on scientific community consensus.
 However, the assumption that the Malaysian and Javanese muticus birds are the same subspecies remains controversial, so it is uncertain which subspecies was introduced.

+In China, the Yunnan Green Peafowl case was a landmark 2020 environmental lawsuit in which the courts ordered the suspension of a hydropower project on the Jiasa River after discovery of green peafowls living in areas potentially affected.
+It marked China’s first preventive public‑interest litigation for wildlife conservation and established a precedent for proactive biodiversity protection.